 Chimichurri Sauce is a glorious, garlicky herb sauce meant for slathering over grilled meats.
 It’s the Argentinian version of a pesto, and it’s fabulous!
+Use it with chicken, fish, tacos, and of course, steak.

 A friend and I had a quick lunch the other day in an Argentinian restaurant.
 They served us a delicious bowl of garlicky chimichurri sauce with bread and it just so happens that this zesty sauce has been on my to do list for a long time.